 - Completely unroll awning by first pulling the tab toward you with the hook and then grasping strap with hands as shown in figure 11-2.
 Fold or roll the strap so the Velcro strips meet and hold tab in place next to the roller.
-Now move beneath the awning and proceed with step 3. - 3.
-Extend spring arm by releasing snap stud and placing claw on shaft of roller, set spring arm tension by pushing briskly in direction of arrow as shown in figure 11-3.
-Be sure pin in cap of rachet stud is facing toward arrow.
+Now move beneath the awning and proceed with step 3. - Release the ratchet stud on the rafter arm.
+Swing the arm toward the case and engage the hook section of the claw in the rafter lock, figure 11-3.
+Lock the rafter arm by pressing down on main arm bar, making the fabric taut, until the ratchet stud engages.

-4. Referring to figure 11-4, raise awning to desired height by extending main arm.
-Release snap stud and push outward on underside of roller-release snap stud so it will engage at desired height.
-Lean, so that body weight-rather than arm strength-carries out this step.
+Referring to figure 11-4, raise awning to desired height by releasing snap stud on main arm and pushing up and out on roller assembly.
+Lean, so that body weight - rather than arm strength - carries out this step.